Skip to Main Content

 • Repairs: Depending on the home’s current condition, you might need to take care of certain repairs, upgrades, or maintenance tasks.

 • Private mortgage insurance (PMI): If you get a conventional loan with less than 20% down, you’ll usually need to get PMI.
-This could be an upfront or monthly expense, or both.
+This could be an upfront expense, a monthly expense, or both.

 • HOA dues: Depending on the property’s location, you could be responsible for homeowners association fees in addition to your monthly mortgage payment.